sirpsycho85/behavioral-cloning/README.md

 I used an adam optimizer and mean squared error as my cost function (error between labeled angle and predicted angle).

 # Generalization
 I tran the car on track 2 as well.
 At throttle = 2 it could not take the hill, at throttle = 3 it crashed quickly.
-I started binary searching for a good throttle level in between
+I started binary searching for a good throttle level in between.
+At 2.75, I got all the way to the roadblock!

 # Discarded ideas
 There were other ideas that I tried but eventually did not use.